National Center for Women's Health

 Bone Density Screening Program

-The Pope Paul VI Institute's ongoing commitment to women's health includes not only the health of a woman's menstrual cycles but also the condition of her bones.
+The Saint Paul VI Institute's ongoing commitment to women's health includes not only the health of a woman's menstrual cycles but also the condition of her bones.
 It is recommended that a baseline test be performed at age 35.